-Proudly presented by Film Victoria, The FACTory is AIDC’s international pitching showcase for new documentary and factual projects.
+The FACTory is AIDC’s international pitching showcase for new documentary and factual projects, proudly presented by VicScreen.

-Projects with strong market potential will be selected to pitch to international and local decision makers across three strands: Central Showcase, New Talent Showcase and Rough Cut Showcase.
-Decision makers come from a range of backgrounds and include commissioning editors, funders, broadcasters, sales agents and distributors.
+Up to 15 projects with strong market potential will be selected to pitch to international and local decision makers across three strands: Central Showcase, New Talent Showcase and Rough Cut Showcase.
+Decision makers will include a wide range of representatives from broadcasters, streamers, sales agents, distributors, funders, and festivals.

-- access to more extensive online mentoring conducted by experienced screen practitioners, in addition to group and individual pitch training.
+- access to tailored online mentoring conducted by experienced screen practitioners, in addition to group and individual pitch training;

-AIDC has supported more than 60 project teams to participate in The FACTory across its seven-year history.
-Don’t miss your chance to pitch to the people that can help realise your vision!
+Over the last nine editions, AIDC has supported 117 project teams to participate in The FACTory.
+Don’t miss your chance to pitch to the people who can help take your project to new heights!

 Selected projects will pitch and present their trailers over 7 minutes (or 15 minutes for Rough Cuts), and will also be required to submit a pre-recorded pitch ahead of AIDC (with trailer or footage included in this edit), to be made available to decision makers who cannot physically attend.
 Select decision makers will then: